Supernova axions convert to gamma-rays in magnetic fields of progenitor stars

 The QCD axion necessarily has tree-level couplings to hadrons because of the axion-gluon coupling.
 In KSVZ-type models~\cite{Kim:1979if,Shifman:1979if}, where the axion does not couple at tree-level to fermions in the UV, $C_{app} \approx -0.47$, $C_{ann} \approx -0.02$, and $C_{a \pi N} \approx -0.27$.
 In DFSZ-type models~\cite{Dine:1981rt,Zhitnitsky:1980tq} where there are UV couplings of the axion to fermions, with $\tan \beta$ the ratio of up-type to down-type vacuum expectation values of the two Higgs doublets in those models, the axion-matter couplings can be further enhanced; see the Supplementary Material (SM).

 Axion-like particles may or may not have UV contributions to the axion-quark and hence axion-nucleon couplings.
 On the other hand, even if all $C_{aqq} = 0$ at the PQ scale $f_a$, these operators are generated under the renormalization group (RG) flow, leading to non-zero values for $C_{app}$, $C_{ann}$, and $C_{a \pi N}$ in the IR~\cite{Bauer:2021mvw}.
 The precise IR values for these loop-induced coefficients depends on how the axion couples to $SU(2)_L$ and $U(1)_Y$ gauge bosons; as we discuss further in the SM, a generic expectation for the loop-induced coefficients is \mbox{$C_{app} / C_{a\gamma\gamma} \approx C_{ann} / C_{a\gamma\gamma} \approx 10^{-4}$} and \mbox{$C_{a \pi N} / C_{a\gamma\gamma} \approx 10^{-5}$}.
 We adopt these choices to be conservative, since this assumes no additional UV contributions, when discussing axion-like particle models.
+Note that the limit from white dwarfs in Ref.~\cite{Dessert:2021bkv} in Fig.~\ref{fig:SN_limit_projs} also used loop-induced couplings -- in that case to electrons; on the other hand, the other upper limits shown in Fig.~\ref{fig:SN_limit_projs} are not enhanced or otherwise affected by assuming loop-induced couplings to matter.

 Hot PNSs have thermal populations of photons, nucleons, and pions.
 These populations may produce axions through the Primakoff process (for photons), bremsstrahlung (for nucleons), and through pion-to-axion conversion off of nucleons, either through the four-point interaction or through intermediate nucleon or $\Delta$ resonances~\cite{Raffelt:1985nk, Carenza:2019pxu, Ho:2022oaw}.